KKTV/webpack-async-router/README.md

 ### Step 1 - Prerequisite
 Your web app MUST be a server-side served app.
-For each static HTML page, remember to require "entry file" which "packed" by webpack with config of next step.
+For each static HTML page, remember to require "entry file" which "packed" by webpack.

 ### Step 2 - Instantiate Router Inside entry.js
 entry.js is the entry point to your controllers, so you should instantiate router inside it.